TweakStyle/documentation/5-PREVIEW.md

 - When local stylesheet files change on the file system
 - When changing a stylesheet in the code pane (while typing)

-For now[^overridesupport] TweakStyle does not support Override nor Live Update for other kind of files (HTML, Javascript, Images, ...).
+Since v0.9.0, TweakStyle supports Override for all kind of files (HTML, Javascript, Images, ...).
+But Live Update without reloading is only available for Stylesheets.
-For those kind of files, you'll need to save changes, push your changes (in case of remote server), and refresh the preview (by using the refresh button or by pressing <kbd>⌘</kbd>+<kbd>R</kbd> / <kbd>F5</kbd>)
+You'll have to save the changes (<kbd>Ctrl</kbd>+<kbd>S</kbd> / <kbd>⌘</kbd>+<kbd>S</kbd>) and refresh preview in order to see the changes applied.

-[^overridesupport]: We plan to implements "Override for all files" and "Reload when saving" in the next couple months
+If the _Auto Reload_ feature of the preview is toggled on, it will automatically reload on save.

 [^browserengine]: TweakStyle browser engine is based on latest Blink (Chrome/Chromium engine)